OPM/opm-tests/polymer/POLYMER.md

 **Notes:**

-1. _Test Type_ column shows if the the case is used for intergration testing (_Int_), or regression teststing (_Reg_).
+1. _Test Type_ column shows if the case is used for integration testing (_Int_), or regression testing (_Reg_).
 2. _Results Match_ column indicate if the OPM Flow results match the commercial simulator.

-**Version: 7 November 2022**
+**Version: 25 November 2022**

 ### POLYMER-01 Description and Results

 ![](plots/polymer-01-model.jpg)

 Simple two-dimension polymer model with only oil and water, one vertical water/polymer injector and one horizontal oil well.
-The case is used to test polymer injectivity using OPM Flow's advanced molecular polymer model, and users the following OPM Flow specific keywords:
+The case is used to test polymer injectivity using OPM Flow's advanced molecular polymer model, and uses the following OPM Flow specific keywords:

  1) POLYMW in the RUNSPEC section.